pret/pokecrystal/docs/bugs_and_glitches.md

 ```

-## Beat Up may trigger King's Rock even if it failed
+### Beat Up may trigger King's Rock even if it failed

-*Fixing this bug will break compatibility with standard Pokémon Crystal for link battles.*

 This bug is caused because Beat Up never sets `wAttackMissed`, even when no Pokémon was able to attack (due to being fainted or having a status condition).